YichenWangs/second-yr-talk/source.md

 ???

-There are a lot of underlying fine grounded issues that have been addressed in NIME and HCI communities.
 Fine grounded problem have been addressed in nime and hci community.

 First, it is about the design of the interface that can share.